-- 12 ounce roasted red peppers, jarred drained
+- 12 oz roasted red peppers, jarred drained

 - 2 cloves garlic minced

-- 2 tablespoons chipotle peppers in adobo sauce adjust this to your heat tolerance
+- 2 tbsp chipotle peppers in adobo sauce adjust this to your heat tolerance

-- 2 tablespoons good quality tomato paste the tube kind if you can find it
+- 2 tbsp good quality tomato paste the tube kind if you can find it

 - 2 tbsp dried parsley